r-pogo/vade_mecum/Python/Testing/pytest_marks.md

 # Marks
-Pytest allows to run selectively the tests by:
+Pytest allows running selectively the tests by:
 - run all tests in the current directory
 - filtering functionality (use -k command line option to specify an expression which implements a substring match on the test names) e.h: `pytest -v -k string`